-How to Use the Blob Storage Service from Python
+How to use Blob storage from Python

 This guide will show you how to perform common scenarios using the Azure Blob storage service.
 The samples are written in Python and use the Python Azure package.
 The scenarios covered include uploading, listing, downloading, and deleting blobs.